Want to just get started? Click here to sign up for WebiMax and start repairing your online reputation today.

 Even small details like a notice on your Yelp profile saying that the business is unclaimed can create a negative perception of your business in the eyes of anyone viewing the page.

 Establishing a positive presence on multiple platforms also gives you the chance to produce relevant content that can drown out negative stories on the web.
 So when someone Googles your business, the content you’re putting out can be shown above other results with a negative sentiment.

-These three solutions will simplify your reputation repair strategies and help you improve your reputation faster.
+These four solutions will simplify your reputation repair strategies and help you improve your reputation faster.

 #1 — WebiMax

 WebiMax is one of the most trustworthy and reliable reputation management companies on the market today.
 They provide an extensive list of services and tools that can help repair even the most damaged business reputations.

 Start with an audit, and WebiMax will provide you with a realistic timeline and a customized strategy to proceed with.

 They handle negative review removal, negative content deletion, positive content promotion, and online PR services, and can even help you leverage all your unclaimed business profiles.
 WebiMax offers useful tools including a review collection dashboard, a local listings management tool, and a social monitoring dashboard.